Annual Report 2023

 Our Sustainable Cocoa and Coffee programme

 Living incomes for farmers are essential for truly resilient cocoa and coffee farming communities.
-This requires guaranteed minimum prices, good agricultural practices, income diversification strategies and a strong enabling environment.
-We have moved beyond a value chain approach to a food systems approach, looking not only at cocoa and coffee, but also to the farming systems in which they are grown.
-We partner with cooperatives, private companies, financial institutions, government actors and other development organisations to reach sustainable local food systems that enable cocoa and coffee communities to thrive.
+This requires guaranteed minimum prices, climate-smart and sustainable agricultural practices, access to finance, income diversification strategies and a strong enabling environment.
+We have moved beyond a value chain approach to a food systems approach, looking not only at cocoa and coffee, but also at the farming systems in which they are grown.
+We partner with other non-governmental organisations, cooperatives, private companies, financial institutions, and government actors to reach sustainable local food systems that enable thriving cocoa and coffee communities.

 Farmers reached per country